mattbierner/blog.mattbierner.com/_posts/2019-07-19-detachable-penis.md

 I have a lot of ideas.
 Really great ideas too!
 So many great ideas in fact that when, back in February, Magic Leap came around asking for proposals for augmented reality projects, I decided to give 'em one, free of charge.

 And what a prime idea it was too!
 Nothing short of a meditation on what it means to be a corporeal being; a brave stride forth into the post-physical realm; a glimpse at the future.
 So I drafted up a slick project proposal, sent it off, and prayed.
-It was titled "Detachable Penis", and you know what?
+My proposed project was titled "Detachable Penis", and you know what?
 I never heard a damn thing back.

 Man, this happens all the time.
-I get myself all hyped up about a project but can't get other on board.
+I get myself all hyped up about a project but can't get others on board.
 And in this case, I really wasn't asking for much: a proper AR headset to prototype with, a haptic vest or something, plus maybe some technical and non-technical support.
 That last part was what I was really after.

 However on some level, I can also kind of rationalize this cruel rejection.
 It's entirely probable that my proposal didn't even make it past the spam filters.
 And my credentials in the AR/VR space are hardly noteworthy.
 (Although under "prior experience" I could that list time I stuck a camera connected to a *Cardboard* headset up on a 10 foot tall PVC tube so that you could see the world like a giraffe.
 Giraffe reality is pretty innovative!
 Required some real fancy taping skills too.)